 A recurring question in our follow-up research has been:

-In the interviews, we asked employees if they could briefly say what they want the new housing to include and what is most important in establishing new housing for the target group.
-One of the leaders we interviewed gave the following answer, which actually summarizes many of the points we have looked at in this report:
+In the interviews, we asked employees if they could briefly say what they wanted the new housing to include and what was most important in establishing new housing for the target group.
+One of the leaders we interviewed gave the following answer, which actually summarises many of the points we have looked at in this report:

-In order to create a new housing, there is a need for innovative solutions, both in terms of the home's design, surroundings, activities and service models, but also of the planning process itself.
+In order to create new housing, there is a need for innovative solutions, both in terms of the home's design, surroundings, activities, and service models, but also of the planning process itself.

-In contrast to more traditional meetings, which due to the pandemic, have been held digitally here, working methods such as workshops and dialogue conferences, which allow for interdisciplinary discussions, and where different perspectives and input are heard and assessed, are a suitable form of work.
-The purpose of such working methods is not to inform the participants, but to work together to create new knowledge, new solutions and innovative service solutions.
+Unlike traditional meetings, which have been held digitally due to the pandemic, workshops and dialogue conferences are suitable forms of work that allow for interdisciplinary discussions and the assessment of different perspectives and input.
+Such working methods are not intended to inform participants, but rather to work together to create new knowledge, new solutions, and innovative service solutions.
 A wide range of actors may have better conditions for creating something that can represent something innovative and new.

 Trondheim Municipality points out that the proximity to Østmarka could provide opportunities for closer collaboration on service models with the specialist health service.
-The housing that are planned will affect the area in different ways.
-It will therefore be crucial that the location is utilized to create new and strengthened forms of collaboration between the municipality and the specialist health service, and gains that outweigh any disadvantages the housing measure may entail.
+Planned housing will impact the area in various ways.
+It will therefore be critical that the location be used to create new and strengthened forms of collaboration between the municipality and the specialist health service, as well as gains that outweigh any disadvantages that the housing measure may entail.

 5. Conclusions and lessons learned

-In the interviews, it is pointed out that relationship work must be facilitated.
-This requires time, a secure framework, stability and predictability.
-Many informants point out the access to activities, positive impulses and the opportunity to influence own everyday lives as key elements.
-Several emphasize the importance of food serving to maintain a certain nutritional status, and that medication is well taken care of.
+Interviewees emphasised the need to facilitate relationship work.
+This requires time, a secure framework, stability, and predictability.
+Many informants highlight key elements such as access to activities, positive impulses, and the opportunity to influence their own everyday lives.
+Several emphasise the importance of food servings to maintain a certain nutritional status, and medication is well taken care of.

-At the same time as the housing must be a good place to live for the residents, it must also be a safe and attractive workplace for employees.
+At the same time, the housing must be a good place to live for the residents, as well as a safe and attractive workplace for employees.
 The safety of employees and neighbours must be taken seriously.
 A close collaboration between the municipality and the specialist health service is absolutely crucial.

 Activity is an untapped field for this target group, and a greater degree of innovation around this topic is welcomed.
 Based on completed interviews, we recommend new thinking related to recruiting employees.
-In addition to health and social work staff, there are good experiences with hiring, for example, craftsmen and musicians to get more perspectives on how to work environmentally therapeutically and actively.
-There are also several examples of good experiences by hiring experienced consultants and a further development of the role of environmental caretakers.
-The goal in a longer perspective will be for the residents to be able to make greater use of the general services that are for everyone in the municipality.
+In addition to health and social work staff, there are good experiences with hiring craftsmen and musicians to get more perspectives on how to work environmentally, therapeutically, and actively.
+There are also several examples of good experiences gained by hiring experienced consultants and further developing the role of environmental caretakers.
+The goal, from a longer perspective, will be for the residents to be able to make greater use of the general services that are available to everyone in the municipality.

-Last – but not least: Physical environment influences behaviour.
-Physical design of the homes can prevent stigma, unwanted incidents and contribute to security and well-being for both residents, employees, relatives and neighbours.
-The design can help to shield and protect both from visual impressions that can trigger, or give positive visual, sensory and tactile impressions (green surroundings, access to a garden, materials, airiness).
+Finally, the physical environment has an impact on behaviour.
+The physical design of the homes can help to prevent stigma and unwanted incidents while also contributing to security and well-being for residents, employees, relatives, and neighbours.
+The design can help to shield and protect both from visual impressions that can trigger or give positive visual, sensory, and tactile impressions (green surroundings, access to a garden, materials, airiness).

-By following the process of this project an important lesson is learned: A better point of departure for municipalities and other initiators would have been to start with what kind of housing this should be, and what should the housing and services connected, contribute to for the residents.
-When being too busy with the building, construction projects often become out of step with what e.g. the housing should be and lead to for the residents.
-This is potentially transferable also to other building projects and contexts in other parts of society.
+By following the process of this project, an important lesson is learned: a better point of departure for municipalities and other initiators would have been to start with what kind of housing this should be and what the housing and services connected to it should contribute to for the residents.
+When being too busy with the building, construction projects often become out of step with what, e.g., the housing should be and lead to for the residents.
+This is potentially transferable to other building projects and contexts in other parts of society.

 Acknowledgments

 This research is financed by the Norwegian State Housing Bank.
-We would also like to thank our partners in Trondheim municipality for a good collaboration and interesting discussions.
-We thank everyone who volunteered for the interviews and shared experiences and input with us.
+We would also like to thank our partners in Trondheim municipality for their good collaboration and interesting discussions.
+We thank everyone who volunteered for the interviews and shared their experiences and input with us.

 References